In this post, I’ll show you all the thing you’ll see if you decide to visit Chernobyl. It might not be what you expect it to be.

 There is a bad vibe of abandonment in that air, and it has to do with tourism too.
 A Chernobyl roadside picnic and the appeal of dark tourism

-Heading back to Kiev?
-Why you should visit Kiev at least once in your lifetime
+- Heading back to Kyiv?
+Why you should visit Kyiv at least once in your lifetime

 - How to spend 2 days in Odessa, Ukraine